Ripped from the wild

 After a long, arduous journey out of the jungle, the parrots are crammed into a larger shipping crate with dozens of other illegally captured birds.

-66% of these parrots will die before even starting their life as a pet.
+66% of these parrots will die before even reaching the plane.

 In the wild, they are an endangered species – with populations having decreased by up to 79% in almost 50 years.
 Yet, it is estimated up to 21% of the wild population of grey parrots are harvested for the trade every year.